byoso/flamewok/README.md

 _Very tiny framework project to quickly build python apps running ONLY in terminal._

-The purpose of this package is to get you rid as much as possible of the tedious part of creating menus and forms, and help to keep the code clean.
+The purpose of this package is to get you rid as much as possible of the tedious part of creating menus, forms, and CLI, and to help to keep the code clean.

-Fully functionnal now.
-Works great !

 ## Installation
 ```sh